andreabellome/astra-documentation/docs/matlab/Low thrust/lowThrustFromASTRASolution.md

 the trajectory details, including mass evolution, delta-v, and time of flight for each leg of the mission.

 ## INPUT
 - astraSolution       : structure containing ASTRA solution data
 - path              : trajectory path data
 - revs              : revolutions' options for each leg
 - res               : resonance options for each leg
 - vdep_free         : velocity for free departure [km/s]
 - varr_free         : velocity for free arrival [km/s]
 - lowThrustParameters : structure containing low-thrust trajectory parameters
 - Tmax              : maximum thrust [N]
 - Isp               : specific impulse [s]
 - m0                : initial mass [kg]
 - gamma             : discount factor for the smoothing parameter (default is 0.5)
 - rhoLim            : limit on the smoothing parameter for optimal control solution (default is 0.001)
 - plot              : boolean flag to enable plotting of the thrust profile (default is false)
 - useParallel       : boolean flag to enable parallel computation (default is false)
 - g0                : gravitational acceleration constant [m/s^2]
 - idcentral           : ID of the central body for the transfer
 - customEphemerides   : function handle for custom ephemerides
+- use_energy_guess    : boolean to select if to use energy-optimal guess (default is true)

 ## OUTPUT
 - LT_SOLUTION : structure containing the low-thrust trajectory solution